gronki/aquila/README.md

 ```
 usage: aqstack [STRATEGY] [OPTIONS] FILE1 [FILE2 ...] -o OUTPUT
 STRATEGY can be: bias, dark, flat, process, align, final
       -o/-output FILENAME  specifies the output filename
                  -average  stack by average value
                   -median  stack by median
                  -sigclip  stack by 3-sigma clipped average
-                 -align  align frames
+          -align [METHOD]  align frames (isometric).
+METHOD can be:
+                           polygon: quadrangle matching {def.}
+                           gravity_only: use gravity align method
+                           gravity: use polygon matching and fine-tune
+                           using gravity
             -ref FILENAME  align to this frame rather than first frame
    -resample [FACTOR=1.5]  resample before stacking (only with -align)
                            FACTOR is scale to be applied
              -norm[alize]  normalize to average before stacking
                 -no-stack  process but do not stack images
         -suffix/-S SUFFIX  suffix that will be added to file names
                            when using -nostack {def.: _r}
    -temp/-T TEMP [DT=0.5]  stack only frames with given CCD temperature
                            DT gives allowed deviation in temperature
                            in Celsius
            -bias FILENAME  subtract this master bias
            -flat FILENAME  remove this master flat
            -dark FILENAME  remove this master dark
     [-no]-hot [SIGMA=5.0]  find hot pixels on dark and correct them
                            in the image frames (if dark is given) {def.: ON}
-         [-no]-hot-only  do not remove dark, just correct hot pixels {def.: OFF}
+           [-no]-hot-only  do not remove dark, just correct hot pixels
+                           {def.: OFF}
-  [-no]-darkopt [SIGMA]  optimize dark to minimize correlation
+[-no]-darkopt [SIGMA=5.0]  optimize dark to minimize correlation
-                         if sigma is given (such as 3.0), only background
+                           if sigma is nonzero, only background will be used.
-                         will be used {def.: OFF}
+                           SIGMA=0 forces to use all pixels {def.: OFF}
          [-no]-dirty-dark  subtract bias from dark (only if not done before!)
                            {def.: OFF}
 ```

 ### aqlrgb